Kayyo321/Astre/README.md

 # Workloads

-This project is developed & maintained by Sullivan Baczynski-Bruce & Wahid Hussain, the following workloads show what has (and what needs to be) done by whom.
+This project is developed & maintained by Sullivan Baczynski-Bruce, the following workloads show what has (and what needs to be) done by whom.

 - [x] Lexical Analysis (Sully)
 - [x] Parsing (Sully)